jey-gh/Learning-Programming/README.md

 # Learning Programming
-Collection of projects from programming learning journey.
+Files and projects from programming learning journey.